MatthiasJakobs/os-pgsm/README.md

-# OEP-ROC
+# OS-PGSM and OEP-ROC
-Code accompanying the ECML Journal submission *Explainable Online Ensemble of Deep Neural Networks Pruning for Time Series Forecasting*.
+Code accompanying the papers *Explainable Online Ensemble of Deep Neural Networks Pruning for Time Series Forecasting* and *Explainable Online Deep Neural Network Selection Using Adaptive Saliency Maps for Time Series Forecasting*.

 ## Datasets
 Some datasets need to be downloaded and placed in `code/datasets/monash_ts` for the experiments to work.